 - Turn dough out onto a flat work surface, and press by hand, or roll out into a 12x12” square.
 Sprinkle Jackpot Rub over the top of the dough, then bring corners together, form into a ball, and knead by hand 20 times.
 Rest seasoned dough for 30 minutes, then divide into 8 equal pieces.
 Roll out each piece of dough into an 18-inch rope.
 Make a U-shape with the rope, holding the ends of the rope, cross them over each other and press onto the bottom of the U in order to form the shape of a pretzel.
 Place onto a parchment-lined half sheet pan.

 - Preheat the oven to 450 degrees F.

 - Bring the 10 cups of water and the baking soda to a rolling boil in an 8-quart saucepan or roasting pan.

 - Place the pretzels into the boiling water, 1 by 1, for 30 seconds.
 Remove them from the water using a large flat, slotted spatula.
 Return to the half sheet pan.
 Beat together the egg and beer, then brush the top of each pretzel with the mixture.

 - Bake pretzels, 1 pan at a time, until dark golden brown in color, approximately 12 to 14 minutes, rotating halfway.

 - Remove from the oven, then brush with melted butter and sprinkle with Jackpot Rub.
-Serve warm with a side of Honey Dipper sauce.

 *Note: If making pretzel bites, follow instructions above through turning out dough.
 Punch down dough and cut dough into 1-inch square pieces with a bench scraper or pastry cutter.
 Follow remaining instructions, but reduce baking time to 10 minutes.